purplebase/purplestack/CONTEXT.md

 - Graceful fallbacks when callbacks return `null`

 **Important**: Any time you display note content (kind 1, kind 11, kind 1111), you MUST use this instead of displaying raw text.

+### Zaps and Lightning Payments

+**NWC (Nostr Wallet Connect) Support**: Lightning payments and zaps are fully supported through NWC integration.
+For complete documentation on implementing NWC for zaps, see `tools/reference/nwc.md`.

+NWC enables secure Lightning wallet connections without exposing private wallet credentials to the application.
+Users can connect their Lightning wallets (like Alby, Zeus, or Mutiny) to send zaps directly from your Nostr application.

 ### Displaying Engagement Information